iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#096] Xenon you better give us a goddamn explanation.md

 ## Post
 **AngryMan**<br>
-So many netizens are trash-talking you
+So many netizens are trash\-talking you

 Yet you've been completely silent and not talking s\*\*\* back all this time